labgem/ASMC/README.md

 ### Installation with conda and pip

-Download the latest GitHub release to obtain the code: [https://github.com/labgem/ASMC/releases](https://github.com/labgem/ASMC/releases) and extract the code from the archive
+Download the latest GitHub release to obtain the code ([https://github.com/labgem/ASMC/releases](https://github.com/labgem/ASMC/releases)) and extract the code from the archive.

-Then inside the ASMC directory use the following commands:
+Then, use the following commands from the ASMC/ directory:
 ```
 conda env create -n asmc -f env.yml
 pip install ./
 ```

-Conda installs all the python dependencies and two required third-party softwares:
+Conda will install all the python dependencies and two required third-party softwares:
 - MODELLER (you still need to request the license key)
 - USalign